ConservationInternational/cplus-plugin/docs/user/guide/step-3.md

 - Weight values range from 0 to 5, and affect how important a Priority Weighting Layer (PWL) is compared to other layers.
 - A value of 0 indicates that the PWL has a lower importance.

-- A value of 5 means that the PWL has a higher importance
+- A value of 5 means that the PWL has a higher importance.

 <br>